CP499ColoradoCollege/CCSGA-Comments/README.md

 sudo cp /home/cronuser/backups/insert_backup_filename.sql ~

 # 2. Restore from the backup
-# When prompted, enter the password specified in your version of `backend/.env`
+# Use the credentials (including password, when prompted) from your version of `backend/.env`
 mysql -u enter_database_username_here -p enter_database_name_here < path/to/backup/file.sql
 ```